najs-framework/najs-eloquent/README.md

   }

   // Laravel Eloquent style, available for node > 6.x
-  // If you define this function AND setter, the setter will have higher priority getFullNameAttribute(value: any) {
+  // If you define this function AND setter, this function will be skipped setFullNameAttribute(value: any) {
     // ...
   }
 }